joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 We continue our hike and arrive in an area with a strange geological phenomenon.
 Once every second, an earthquake rumbles through the area.
 We see that there is another long set of rows with rocks and a pair of machines that look identical to my own.
-But because of the earthquakes, we notice that once every second some of the rocks randomly move from the top row to the bottom row or vice versa.
+But because of the earthquakes, we notice that periodically some of the rocks randomly move from the top row to the bottom row or vice versa.
 We set up a list of integers to sort, press "START" on the left machine and see what happens.